rda3mon/otmux/README.md

                         host file, line seperated
-  -r, --remote          should you perform operations remotely -l, --login           should you login into each of the hosts -s SESSION, --session SESSION
+  -r, --remote          should you perform operations remotely -l, --login           should you login into each of the hosts -p PSIZE, --psize PSIZE
+                        number of sessions per window.
+Default=9 -c COUNT, --count COUNT
+                        number of sessions per instance.
+Default=1 -s SESSION, --session SESSION
                         session name
+  -i {all,first,last,any}, --instances {all,first,last,any}
+                        instance to login
   -d, --dry             Dry run
 ```